I feel so bad for you, my friend,

 Though all year I told my father I loved him at the end of every conversation, and he said it back to me, and we meant it, all of our lives we meant it, I still tally what I overlooked.
 What I dismissed.
 What I failed to see.
 What I’ll recount in my writing through the lens of his impending death, all the scenes that contain it even as he lives and breathes and talks to me from the page.

-In other work, Rapp has said that looking at pictures of her pregnancy, before she knew Ronan was sick–sick even in the womb–is like looking at a different person.
+Rapp has said that looking at pictures of her pregnancy, before she knew Ronan was sick–sick even in the womb–is like looking at a different person.
 A person unaware of the grief in store for her.
 Back in October, about three weeks before I learned of my father’s cancer–the cancer that did not ultimately kill him, but that almost certainly led to the heart attack that did–I participated in a collaborative writing project with my friend and fellow nonfictionist, Marissa Landrigan.
 In a weeklong series of emails for the VIDA organization‘s blog, Her Kind, Marissa and I were assigned the theme of “letting go” and charged with the task of exploring that theme conversationally as it pertained to both our real lives and our writing.
-Having both just turned thirty, Marissa and I approached the conversation with the anxious anticipation of starting our new decade, something I think we defined as a narrative marker of allowance, a mandate to define our hard-won wisdom.
+Having both just turned thirty, Marissa and I approached the conversation with the anxious anticipation of starting our new decade, something I think we defined as a narrative marker of allowance, a mandate to define some hard-won wisdom.
 With an opening prompt including lines from Elizabeth Bishop’s poem “One Art,” (“Lose something every day.
 Accept the fluster/ of lost door keys, the hour badly spent./ The art of losing isn’t hard to master.”) we set to the task of articulating the meaning of our mutual transition.
 You can read the full conversation here.

 How could Roger have seen it coming, the end of his great love?
 When they slept together in the aftermath of gunpoint robbery, could he have seen the impetus behind Joan’s grasping touch?
 If he had known what it meant–that sometimes we reach for the familiar instead of what we need–would he have held her tighter, looked deeper into her eyes, latched on to the detail of her dress or the exact smell of her hair?